Call for Papers

 There will be wine receptions and a vegetarian conference dinner.
 More information about events and outings will be published on the conference website early in 2022.

-The conference is intended to be an in-person event and we have limited facilities for hybrid sessions.
+The conference itself is intended to be an in-person event and we have limited facilities for hybrid sessions.
 In the (we hope unlikely) event of a new Covid outbreak or other issue that makes an in-person conference impossible, we will announce an alternative online conference.
+However, we are also hoping to offer a related online event in the days before the conference.
+More details will be published shortly.

 The organisers aim to publish a selection of articles based on the best papers on the conference theme as a special themed issue of Green Letters, the journal of ASLE-UKI.